rajlaud/victron-ble-ha-parser/README.md

 not a common unit (https://github.com/Bluetooth-Devices/sensor-state-data/pull/47).
 For that reason, we need a custom extension of sensor-state-data, which is contained in the custom-sensor-state.py file.

-## Other notes

-The upstream [victron-ble](https://github.com/keshavdv/victron-ble) has some un-merged pull requests that are necessary for this project.
-For now, it is set up to depend on [my fork](https://github.com/rajlaud/victron-ble).
-Once a new release with the merged content is available on PyPI, I'll modify the package to point to the original project.